qdrant/landing_page/qdrant-landing/content/documentation/concepts/indexing.md

 ## Sparse vector index

-*Available as of v1.4.0*
+*Available as of v1.7.0*

 Qdrant supports sparse vectors, which are vectors with a large number of zeroes.

-We can take advantage of this property to index those in a specialized way, which allows to save space and speed up search.
+We can take advantage of this property to index vector in a specialized way, which allows to save space and speed up search.

 The underlying index is an inverted index, which stores the list of vectors for each non-zero dimension.

 Upon search, the index is used to find the list of vectors that have non-zero values in the query dimensions.
 Then, the vectors are scored using the dot product.

+There are optimizations in place to reduce the number of vectors to score for dimensions with a large number of vectors.

 The sparse vector index supports filtering by payload fields, which allows to use it in combination with the payload index.